 - Type Corbridge B has shoulder straps attached to the body with hooks.
 Two at the front and two at the rear.

-The armor fittings and fasteners (often ornaments) were generally made of bronze.
+The armour fittings and fasteners (often ornaments) were generally made of bronze.

 The advantage of the segmentation was the fact that, with the tools and materials of that time, it could be done in 60 hours.
-It was flexible and relatively light armor compared to chain mail and scale armor.
+It was flexible and relatively light armour compared to chain mail and scale armour.
 Its weight depended on the thickness of the sheet metal used.
-It is estimated, inter alia, on the basis of the size of the armor excavated in Corbridge, that the average height of an Italian inhabitant at that time was 160 – 165 cm.
-As a result, the weight of the armor was approx. 6-7 kilograms.
+It is estimated, inter alia, on the basis of the size of the armour excavated in Corbridge, that the average height of an Italian inhabitant at that time was 160 – 165 cm.
+As a result, the weight of the armour was approx. 6-7 kilograms.

-This armor, like any other armor, had disadvantages.
+This armour, like any other armour, had disadvantages.
 Bad or carelessly made fastening resulted in endless repairs.
 Perhaps that is why types A and B have been replaced by segmentata of the Newstead type.
 The segmentata did not protect the lower abdomen and armpits sufficiently, but these were protected by a large shield.

-Such armor was continued in the times of the Middle Ages and the Renaissance, and later in the Polish military in the times of Jan III Sobieski, they found their imitation.
+Such armour was continued in the times of the Middle Ages and the Renaissance, and later in the Polish military in the times of Jan III Sobieski, they found their imitation.